Mintesnot-Befekadu/simple-wallet-microservice/README.md

 1.2	Negative test for custom repository method find by account id

 ### 2. WalletServiceTest
-2.1	check transaction id test *
-2.2	Get transaction history unit Test when the account exist * 2.3	make transaction method unit Test *
+2.1	check transaction id test, when the transaction id do not exist 2.2	Get transaction history unit Test when the account exist * 2.3	make transaction method unit Test *
-2.4	Update account balance unit Test when the account exist * 2.5	check available account balance unit Test when the account exist * 2.6	Save account unit Test when the account exist
+2.4	Update account balance unit Test when the account exist * 2.5	check available account balance unit Test when the account exist 2.6	Save account unit Test when the account exist
 2.7	Get Balance unit Test when the account exist